 After reaching Level 70, the easiest way to start gearing up and progressing towards the end-game is by using the set given by the Haedrig's Gifts.
 Haedrig's Gifts are cache-like rewards that drop 2 pieces of a fixed class-specific set after completing chapters II, III, and IV of the Seasonal Journey.
 Having a full 6-piece set bonus available to you will skyrocket your character's power well in the mid-to-high Torments.
 This makes the early portion of the Seasonal Journey your first priority upon reaching Level 70.

-In Season 19, Crusaders will find the Roland's Legacy set in their Haedrig's Gifts.
+In Season 20, Crusaders will find the Seeker of the Light set in their Haedrig's Gifts.
 We have an early progression build for this set, which you can find by clicking the link below.

 Other Starter Builds

 While you get a fixed free set at the start of every Season, it is not unreasonable to assume you will attain other sets in quick succession.
 If you are interested in switching around your playstyle, take a look at the beginner points for other sets below, and note to which endgame builds they point you after.